-Kindergarten, First and Second Grades: Kindergarten, first and second graders attend whole group enrichment classes with the GT Coordinator.
+Kindergarten, First, Second, and Third Grades: Kindergarten, first and second graders attend whole group enrichment classes with the GT Coordinator.
 Lessons include such activities as: brainstorming, higher level questioning, creative and open-ended assignments, stories, poems, making models, maps, or illustrations, vocabulary extension, productive thinking, communication, forecasting, decision making, planning, and implementation.

 GT Activities and Lessons Include Such Topics as: character and affective education, creative thinking, critical thinking, research and independent learning, effective communication, technology, team building, mentoring, community service, using higher level thinking skills and participating in local, regional and state level competitions.